Edinburgh-College-of-Art/m5stickc-plus-introduction/examples/Cloud-Services/AdafruitIO/README.md

 ### AdafruitIO Library
 Adafruit has created a library that contains code for sending/receiving data to Adafruit.
 You will need to install this library in your IDE.

-**Note**: unfortunately, as of May 2023, Adafruit has released an update to their library that causes an error when compiled.
-This means you will have to (for the time being) install an older version of the library.

 First, navigate to the library manager and search for "Adafruit IO Arduino".

 ![](images/Arduino_Library.png)

-Make sure that you select version 4.2.3 from the dropdown menu, and select *INSTALL*.
+Make sure that you select the most current version from the dropdown menu, and select *INSTALL*.
 If you are asked to install extra dependencies, select *INSTALL ALL*.

 With these steps done, you should be ready to code.